Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ### Step 2 - Execute code and Verify Results
 #### LINE_ITEM_MARGIN_LD.SQL
+1. In Snowsight, *"create worksheet from SQL file"* and open the line_item_margin_ld.sql file.
-1. Open the worksheet for the line_item_margin_ld.sql.
-Set the context of our script.
-Highlight these in your worksheet, and run them to set the context.
+2. Highlight the following SQL statements in your worksheet and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_il_db;